kubernetes/sig-release/release-engineering/role-handbooks/branch-manager.md

 ### Debian and RPM Packaging

 [Packaging the Official Release](https://github.com/kubernetes/sig-release/blob/master/release-engineering/packaging.md) is by conducted by employees at Google.
-Once `./gcbmgr release --offical ...` has completed, **before sending out the email notification**, contact the [Kubernetes Build Admins][kubernetes-build-admins] to notify them that an official release for `vX.Y` is complete and the release is ready to be packaged.
+Once `./gcbmgr release --offical ...` has completed, **before sending out the email notification**, contact the [Release Managers Google Group][release-managers-group] to notify them that an official release for `vX.Y` is complete and the release is ready to be packaged.

 The entire packaging process including the build and validation of the builds could take around 3-4 hours.
 It is preferable to have the DEB and RPM files ready prior to sending out the release notification email since, people worldwide will attempt to download the official release.
 Since packaging uses the release tag, it is important to [validate the release process](#release-validation).